buxlabs/abstract-syntax-tree/README.md

 ### Instance Methods

-Almost all of the static methods (excluding parse, generate, template and equal) have their instance equivalents.
+Almost all of the static methods (excluding parse, generate, template and match) have their instance equivalents.
 There are few extra instance methods:

 #### mark